Subaru Impreza: Subaru WRX (2022)

+Safety

-Sixth generation (GU; 2022)
+Sixth generation (GU; 2023)

 The sixth generation Impreza was revealed on November 17, 2022 at the 2022 LA Auto Show being based on the outgoing model.
-It will go on sale in the United States in Spring 2023 as a 2024 model year vehicle.
+It went on sale in the United States in the second quarter of 2023 as a 2024 model year vehicle.

 The sedan was discontinued, along with the manual transmission, leaving the hatchback and the Lineartronic CVT as the only options.
 Torsional rigidity is improved by ten percent by using more high-strength steel.
 The Impreza became more upmarket with standard Subaru EyeSight and automatic emergency braking.
 The dual-pinion steering rack from the WRX was also added.
-For the first time since it was discontinued in 2005, Subaru has revived the 2.5 RS model, equipped with an engine which develops 182 hp and 178 lbft of torque.
-The Base and Sport models will use the 2.0L engine carried over from the prior generation, which makes 152 hp and 145 lbft of torque.
+For the first time since it was discontinued in 2005, Subaru revived the 2.5 RS model, equipping it with a 2.5-liter FB25D engine which develops 182 hp and 178 lbft of torque.
+The Base and Sport models use the 2.0-liter FB20D engine carried over from the prior generation, which makes 152 hp and 145 lbft of torque.